bruhyan/ngphp/readme.txt

+# NgPhp
+by Bryan Koh (bruhyan)

+## Description
+NgPhp is a web application that supports file upload and download using Angular as frontend ans PHP as backend.
+The database does not store files as BLOB but stores route directory to storage folder of uploaded file.

 php file serving note:

 1) the backend code (phpbackend) were developed and served using xampp and were not tested on other